krisaldamihali/btc-prediction/README.md

 ## Copyright

-Copyright (c) 2026.
+Copyright © 2026 Krisalda Mihali.
 All rights reserved.

 This project, including its source code, interface design, model outputs, documentation, and visual assets, is protected by copyright.
 No part of this project may be copied, redistributed, modified, published, or used commercially without written permission from the author.